KL084 (Late Roman Athenian Lamp) [permalink]

 Fabric, firing, surface

 Two joining fragments preserve entire handle and very small part of discus, shoulder, and base.
-Traces of encrustation.
+No abrasion; clean breaks; thin patches of encrustation.

 Published as